mozilla/kitsune/docs/tests.rst

   ``LocalizingClient`` instead of the default client for the ``TestCase`` class.

-* Many models have "modelmakers" which are easier to work with for some kinds of tests than fixtures.
-For example, ``forums.tests.document`` is the model maker for ``forums.models.Document``.
+* We use "modelmakers" instead of fixtures.
+Models should have modelmakers defined in the tests module of the Django app.
+For example, ``forums.tests.document`` is the modelmaker for ``forums.Models.Document`` class.

 Changing Tests
 ==============

 Unless the current behavior, and thus the test that verifies that behavior is correct, is demonstrably wrong, don't change tests.
 Tests may be refactored as long as its clear that the result is the same.

 Removing Tests
 ==============

 On those rare, wonderful occasions when we get to remove code, we should remove the tests for it, as well.

 If we liberate some functionality into a new package, the tests for that functionality should move to that package, too.

 JavaScript Tests